-The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's Class II shares' performance from year-to-year and by showing how the Fund's Class II shares' average annual returns for the past one, five and 10 year periods compare with those of a broad measure of market performance over time.
+The following bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's Class II shares' performance from year-to-year and by showing how the Fund's Class II shares' average annual returns for the past one, five and 10 year periods compare with those of a broad measure of market performance, as well as a comparative sector index, over time.
 This performance information does not include the impact of any charges deducted by your insurance company.
 If it did, returns would be lower.
 The Fund's past performance is not necessarily an indication of how the Fund will perform in the future.

-Annual Total Returns-Calendar Years (Class II)
+Annual Total Returns†-Calendar Years (Class II)

-Commenced operations on December 19, 2002
+Commenced operations on June 5, 2000

-Average Annual Total Returns (Class II)
+Average Annual Total Returns (Class II)+